IBM-Blockchain-Archive/fabric-images/README.md

 # Fabric Images

-This repository contains the IBM-signed Docker images and Docker-Compose files for running the Hyperledger fabric.
+This repository contains the IBM-signed Docker images and Docker Compose files for running the Hyperledger fabric.
 These images have been tested for functionality, stability and performance across the available platforms, and a dedicated support team within IBM is available to help resolve code defects or configuration issues for networks running supported configurations against Hyperledger fabric code.
 Visit the [IBM Blockchain Support](http://www-stage.watson.ibm.com/files/blockchain/hyperledger-fabric-support.html) page for more information on obtaining support for your local network.

 ## Disclaimer